ngompejason/21-terminal/README.md

 ![terminal](./terminal.png)

-This is my profile for UNIX or Ubuntu, I just use the default the gnome-terminal app.
+This is my profile for UNIX or Ubuntu, I just use the default the gnome-terminal app. my starship config is highly inspire by the [Gruvbox Rainbow Preset] (https://starship.rs/presets/gruvbox-rainbow).

 These commands were last tested on August 2024 on Ubuntu 22.04.